= window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-62GD3JQCYB');

 A port checker tests whether a specific TCP port on a server is accepting connections.
 When a port is "open" it means a service is actively listening on that port.
 When "closed" or "filtered", either no service is running or a firewall is blocking access.

-On Ubuntu/Debian with UFW: sudo ufw allow 3306/tcp.
+sudo ufw allow 3306/tcp.
 On CentOS with firewalld: sudo firewall-cmd --add-port=3306/tcp --permanent && sudo firewall-cmd --reload.
 On cPanel, use Security > Firewall in WHM.
 AWS/cloud servers also need security group rules updated.